leohentschker/vslint/README.md

 | `atSize`                  | `string` | `{ width: number; height: number;}`   | `{ width: 1920, height: 1080 }`                    | The viewport size to render the content at.
 Can be `full-screen`, `mobile`, `tablet`, `sm`, `md`, `lg`, `xl`, `2xl`, `3xl`
 | `log`                     | `string` or `winston.Logger`  | `info`                    | Allows you to set a log level or pass in a custom Winston logger.

-## Deploying your own review server
+## Deploying a review server
-Deploy the dockerfile at `packages/server/Dockerfile` to a cloud provider of your choice to run your own design review server.
-Doing so will prevent you from hitting the rate limit of the default server and seeing slower results.
+Deploy the dockerfile at `packages/server/Dockerfile` to a cloud provider of your choice to run a design review server.

 [![Run on Google Cloud](https://deploy.cloud.run/button.svg)](https://deploy.cloud.run?git_repo=https://github.com/leohentschker/vslint&revision=main&dir=packages/server)

 ## Security and Privacy concerns
 VSLint supports using OpenAI and Gemini models to perform the design review.
-This means that your snapshots are sent to the OpenAI or Gemini API and your API key is sent to the server.
-If you are concerned about privacy, you should deploy your own review server and use that instead.
+This means that snapshots are sent to the OpenAI or Gemini API and your API key is being sent to a server.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.